CorentinLabelle/Brainstorm-Tool/README.md

 - Connectivity: Phase Locking Value/ Coherence
 - Statistics:

-We will also be working on allowing different file formats (i.e. data recorded with different recording systems) to be imported and analyzed.
-Finally, we will be adding features as we go based on the reviews and the needs of the users.
+We will also be working on a standalone version of this app that could easily be shared.